-- 1. In the Uptime Infrastructure Monitor Web interface, begin by clicking Infrastructure. - 2.
+- 1. In the Uptime Infrastructure Monitor Web interface, begin by clicking My Infrastructure. - 2.
 Begin adding your VMware vCenter Server as an Uptime Infrastructure Monitor Element.
-In the Infrastructure view, click Add System/Network - 3.
+In the My Infrastructure view, click Add System - 3.
 In the Add System window, select VMware vCenter Server from the Type of System/Device drop-down.
 This reveals configuration fields specific to this type of monitored Element. - 4.
 Complete the fields similar to those below:

-- The Display Name is used throughout the Uptime Infrastructure Monitor interface, as well as reports. - The Description can contain any extra information such as the version number or IP address. - The Options fields tell Uptime Infrastructure Monitor how to find and access your vCenter Server. - The Group fields allow you to sort virtual machines and ESX host machines. - You can leave the vSync Settings options at their defaults.
+- The Display Name is used throughout the Uptime Infrastructure Monitor interface, as well as reports. - The Description can contain any extra information such as the version number or IP address. - The Options fields tell Uptime Infrastructure Monitor how to find and access your vCenter Server. - You can leave the vSync Settings options at their defaults.